lamhotsimamora/Garuda-Javascript/README.md

 - if (el) with value # then it will be search the class of element
 - if (el) with value without # it will be search the id of element
 - if (el) with value * only it will be search all of element
+- if (el) with value @ then it will be search the tag of element
 ```
 $id = __({
   el:"id"